Coverdal History, Family Crest & Coats of Arms

 The surname Coverdal was first found in Lincolnshire, where Reginald de Coverdall was first listed in the Feet of Fines in 1245.
 More than fifty years later, Thomas de Coverdale was listed in the Subsidy Rolls of Yorkshire in 1297 and one hundred years later, John Couerdale was listed in the Yorkshire Poll Tax Rolls of 1379.
 William Coverdale of Neweby, was listed in the Patent Rolls of Yorkshire in 1408.

-Important Dates for the Coverdal family
+Early History of the Coverdal family